 Become a difference maker

 You’ll find plenty of opportunities to explore new ideas and hone your interests.
 Share your skills with others by volunteering or going on service learning trips through our Moreau Center.
-There are more than 90 student-run clubs to select from.
+There are more than 85 student-run clubs to select from.
 Participate in Army or Air Force ROTC or our Honors program.
-Develop your leadership skills through our Franz Center for Leadership, Innovation, and Entrepreneurship.
+Develop your leadership skills through our Franz Center for Leadership, Entrepreneurship, and Innovation.
 Experience internship and job shadow opportunities, work on research projects with professors, or study abroad.
-About 40% of our students take part in one of our Studies Abroad programs—more than three times the national average.
-We offer programs in such countries as Austria, Australia, China, Costa Rica, England, France, Ireland, Italy, Japan, and Spain.
+Studying abroad is available to all students regardless of major, and our students go abroad at a percentage three times higher than the national average.
+We offer programs in such countries as Austria, Australia, England, France, Ireland, Italy, Japan, Latin America, and Spain.

 Be part of a close-knit community

 Each year more than 2,000 students, including nearly all freshmen, live in one of our 10 residence halls.
 Living on campus is a valuable part of the college experience and puts you at the center of everything—the library, dining hall, classes, and, best of all, a close-knit community of friends.
 It also allows you to easily access lectures, movies, concerts, NCAA Division I games, poetry readings, intramural and club sports, performing arts, spiritual retreats, and more.
 And it will place you minutes from the Beauchamp Recreation and Wellness Center, a state-of-the-art facility with three gyms, an indoor track, a climbing wall, and exercise rooms.

 Portland is known for its creative restaurants, food carts, and coffee shops, as well as funky thrift shops, independent art galleries, professional sports teams, and miles of hiking and biking trails.
 The city has a wealth of learning opportunities and is home to both world-renowned businesses and small, innovative companies on their way up.